nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 2. Test case:
    - income: `add income /de salary`
-   - expense: `add expense /cat food /type lunnch`
+   - expense: `add expense /cat food /type lunch`
    - Expected outcome: the income/expense will not be added to the list and the user will be notified with an error message.

 3. Test case: